johnridesabike/bikewalklife/posts/2022/01/the-atlantic-big-cars-are-killing-americans.md

   alt: ''
   caption: ''
 external_link: https://www.theatlantic.com/ideas/archive/2021/12/suvs-trucks-killing-pedestrians-cyclists/621102/
+excerpt: >
+  The Atlantic recently published an article by Angie Schmitt which gets right to the point.
+Our cars are getting bigger and bigger, and traffic deaths are going up as a result.

 ---
 The Atlantic recently published an article by Angie Schmitt which gets right to the point.
 Our cars are getting bigger and bigger, and traffic deaths are going up as a result.